zhihanyang2022/super_mario_as_a_string/README.md

+From example generations, please scroll to the end!

 ## Description

 This repo intends to replicate [Super Mario as a String: Platformer Level Generation Via LSTMs](https://arxiv.org/abs/1603.00930).
 However, there are some differences between this implementation and what the paper describes.
 In this implementation: